Is It Data Set or Dataset?

 Generally, at this point we’d turn to the wisdom of the crowd.
 Fortunately for us, machine learning researcher Randy Olson already beat us to the punch.
 In 2017 he Tweeted the following poll.
 Folks preferred ‘dataset’ as one word by a 3:1 ratio.

 Where does this leave us?
 We don’t know.
 Is it possible we’re overthinking it?
 Most definitely.
-It's been three years since Olson's Twitter poll, and we don't seem to be any closer to a broad consensus.
 So, we’ll leave it up to you.
 Of the following, which do you prefer?